sunilsoni/interviewnotes/oop/oops.md

 In simple terms, one given type is implicitly promoted to another one when there's no matching between the types of the arguments passed to the overloaded method and a specific method implementation.

-To understand more clearly how type promotion works, consider the following implementations of the multiply() method:
+To understand more clearly how type promotion works, consider the  implementations of the multiply() method:

 ```java